-The response to the Rule Change Proposal submitted by the IMO was mixed.
+The response during the first submission period to the Rule Change Proposal submitted by the IMO was mixed.
 While two submitters supported the proposal in its entirety, one submitter did not support the proposal, citing a number of reasons for this.

-Below is the IMO's response to each of the main issues raised by Griffin Energy:
+Below is the response from the IMO to each of the main issues raised by Griffin Energy: